-Learning A broad range of processes whereby an individual acquires capabilities.
-Explanation: Learning can be achieved by systematic and relatively formal processes such as education (including training) or processes such as day-to-day work experience, reading published material, observation, and reflection, for which the process of acquiring capabilities tends to be less systematic and relatively informal.
-Mentor Professional accountants who are responsible for guiding and advising trainees and for assisting in the development of the trainees' competence.
-Post-qualification The period after qualification as an individual member of an IFAC member body.
+Explanation: In addition to education, practical experience, and training, the term learning and development includes activities such as (a) coaching, (b) networking, (c) observation, (d) reflection, and (e) self-directed and unstructured gaining of knowledge.
+The extent to which each of the different forms of learning and development are used may vary.
+Learning and development incorporates all the different processes, activities, and outcomes contributing to the achievement of competence.
+The IAESB uses the term "education" in its own title and publications; however, its terms of reference include the entire learning and development process.
+Professional accountants who are responsible for guiding and advising trainees and for assisting in the development of the trainees' competence.
+An output-based approach focuses on whether the professional accountant has developed the specified competence.
+Explanation: Competence can be assessed by a variety of means, including workplace performance, workplace simulations, written examinations, and self-assessment.
+Competence-based assessment begins with the creation of competence statements1 as benchmarks.
+The period after qualification as an individual member of an IFAC member body.
 Explanation: The term "post-qualification" is usually associated with activities and requirements relating to the professional development of those who have already obtained a professional qualification.
 It is often associated with action relating to the maintenance or further development of professional competence.
-While "post- qualification" refers to the period after qualifying as a professional accountant, the term is not restricted to professional accountant.

-formal qualifications obtained after qualifying as a
+While "post-qualification" refers to the period after qualifying as a professional accountant, the term is not restricted to formal qualifications obtained after qualifying as a professional accountant.